 Prospective authors are required to make an account on this website in order to submit an article for consideration.

-Articles should be written in English and be between 5000 and 10,000 words.
+Articles should be written in English and be a minimum of 7,000 words (including references, abstract and acknowledgements).
 They should include an abstract and keywords (up to 5) located before the introduction.
-There are no limits of image use except as determined by file size.
-The authors' names should not appear anywhere on the titlepage or manuscript as the journal is double blind peered reviewed.
-All figures should have captions.
+There are no limits in quantity of images, diagrams or tables.
+The authors' names should not appear anywhere on the titlepage or manuscript as the journal is double-blind peer reviewed.
+All images and figures should have captions.
 All tables should be labeled, including title and description.

-Authors need to format their articles to Enquiry style standards.
-All references should be in Chicago 15th (Author-Date System) style, using in-text citations and listing all cited material in a "Reference" section at the closing of the article.
+Authors need to format their articles to ENQ style standards.
+All references should be in the current Chicago style (Author-Date System), using in-text citations and listing all cited material in a "Reference" section at the closing of the article.
 Footnotes should be used if there needs to be extra-text commentary.
-Major headings should be in full capitalization with 0.0625 in spacing below the line.
+Major headings should be in full capitalization.
 Subheadings are to be in sentence case without spacing between the heading and paragraph below.
 All headings are to be in bold face.
 If numbering is used for sections, then it should be in Arabic (1., 1.1, 1.1.1, etc).

 Files should be in .doc, .docx or .rtf formats.
-Total file size should not exceed 2 megs in size.
 Images may be embedded in files submitted for review, but they should be at screen resolution.
 Images may be uploaded as supplementary material if they are located for placement in the main text.